linuxelitebr/san/README.md

 ---

-*Note: This is a known issue affecting multiple production environments.
-Contact your storage vendor for the latest recommendations.*
+*Note: This is a known issue affecting initial LUN discovery from Hitachi storage arrays.
+While the workaround is effective and permanent for each LUN, it prevents full automation of storage provisioning workflows.*